João Pedro Ribeiro

 X-Ray Calibration: How to position the markers

 Palpate the most lateral point and position the marker at the same plane as the greater trochanter.
-Optimal placement is medially, midline to femurs and proximally towards the symphysis pubis.
+Optimal placement is medical, midline to femurs and proximally towards the symphysis pubis.
 Lateral placement is acceptable if the patient does not have a significant amount of adipose tissue.

 In LAT view, position the marker on a plane equivalent to the midline of the femur or just behind and below the patella.
 Place the marker at the level medially or laterally of the knee joint assuring that the entire item is located within the field of view.

-In AP view, position the calibration marker on the lateral sido of the knee, superior or inferior to the joint, and midway between the anterior and posterior surfaces of the knee.
+In AP view, position the calibration marker on the lateral side of the knee, superior or inferior to the joint, and midway between the anterior and posterior surfaces of the knee.
 The patient should be standing.

-Position the calibration marker at the plane of the acromium process in the LAT and AP views.
+Position the calibration marker at the plane of the acromion process in the LAT and AP views.
 The patient should be fitted or standing with his arms internally rotated and comfortably resting on the waist.